 The buyer, who is partnering with a good bank, and has a Good Credit Score, will ensure your bank that the paying party is reliable.
-The endorsement from the buyer’s bank will work in your favour.
+The endorsement from the buyer’s bank will work in your favor.

-The period between the date of raising the bill and its payment is called “Usance Period”.
+The period between the date of raising the bill and its payment is called the “Usance Period”.
 This period can vary between 2 weeks to 2 months.
 The bill has to be valid during this Usance Period.
 In other words, it should be a usance bill.

 Bank to Bank Dealing

 Invoice Financing transaction happens between banks where the buyer’s bank doesn’t need to intimate the seller of the reimbursement instruction.
 It deals, directly, with his bank, to determine the discounting terms.

 Bill Discounting And Invoice Factoring

 They are both facilities provided by banking and other financial institutions when they lend credit against unpaid invoices.
 Smaller businesses, such as a start-up, SSI, or MSME prefer invoice factoring.
 Whereas, bigger business entities with larger market base prefer the mode of bill discounting.